-Business functions and special considerations of each department Current directors contact names and numbers Hours of operation and contact information Adhere to Procurement policies and procedures
+Business functions and Sponsored considerations of each department Current directors contact names and numbers Hours of operation and contact information Adhere to Procurement policies and procedures

-SERVICE LEVEL AGREEMENT Risk Management and Enterprise Services and SPEL
+SERVICE LEVEL AGREEMENT Risk Management and Enterprise Services and SPEL and ASCMA

-This Agreement is made between the California Maritime Risk Management department (hereinafter called Risk Management) and Enterprise Services department of the California Maritime Academy and Special Projects and Extended Learning, hereinafter called SPEL.
+This Agreement is made between the California Maritime Risk Management department (hereinafter called Risk Management) and Enterprise Services department of the California Maritime Academy and Sponsored Projects and Extended Learning, hereinafter called SPEL and Associated Students of Cal Maritime Academy, hereinafter called ASCMA.

-The purpose of this Service Agreement is to set forth the terms and conditions under which Enterprise Services and SPEL and Cal Maritime Risk Management cooperate to ensure a safe, secure, and healthy environment at non-GF departments including Housing, Dining (Food) Services, Conference & Event Services (Facility Rentals), and the Bookstore.
+The purpose of this Service Agreement is to set forth the terms and conditions under which Enterprise Services and SPEL and ASCMA and Cal Maritime Risk Management cooperate to ensure a safe, secure, and healthy environment at non-GF departments including Housing, Dining (Food) Services, Conference & Event Services (Facility Rentals), and the Bookstore.
 The administrator for the non-GF departments is Executive Director of Enterprise Services.